Ensuring young people with high potential thrive academically and socially

 Suggestions for Schools

-- The Best Practice Audit is free to use for members of Potential Plus UK.
+- Undertake a Best Practice Audit.
 Consider working through the Professional Learning section to identify next steps in professional learning to meet the needs of young people with high potential.

 - View the free webinar about Ofsted available to members of Potential Plus UK, which provides insights into how inspectors will make judgements about provision for high potential learners in UK schools and the implications for senior and subject leaders.